virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 - `href` *[optional]* - external link that is opened in a new browser tab; is considered only if the *settings* field is absent.
 In this case *procedure* will not be executed.
 - `settings` - custom form ID.
 The default is *"main"*.
 For more details see [*custom settings*](/creating-templates/user-input-parameters/#custom-settings) section.

-Another sample with additional configurations: the next parameters can be enabled only when the `settings` field is present:
+Another sample with additional configurations: the next parameters can be enabled only if the `settings` field is present:
 ```
 {
   "jpsType": "update",